joshnuss/1000experiments.dev/posts/28-code-editor-hyperlink.md

 tags: code-video, svelte, animation
 ---

-One use case for the animated code thing is displaying it side by side with an article, course or docs.
-So keeping the position of the aricle in sync with the code editor (and vice versa) would be really cool.
+One use case for the animated code thing is displaying it side by side with an ancompanying article, course or docs.
+That means keeping the article in sync with the code editor (and vice versa).

 Today I explored having links that scroll the editor to a specific line and highlight it.
 It worked out pretty well.